-"How we do stuff to win!"
+'How we do stuff to win!"

-One of the most important decisions any leader needs to take is whether or not to ask a group to sign up to a small number of guiding principles at the beginning of an ideas-building session where your role is to act as the facilitator.
+As we discuss in Chapter One, one of the most important decisions any leader needs to take is whether or not to ask a group to sign up to a small number of guiding principles at the beginning of an ideas-building session where your role is to act as the facilitator.